1996 US Open – Men's singles

 Defending champion Pete Sampras defeated Michael Chang in the final, 6–1, 6–4, 7–6^{(7–3)} to win the men's singles tennis title at the 1996 US Open.
 It was his fourth US Open title and eighth major title overall.
 Sampras saved a match point en route to the title, in the quarterfinals against Àlex Corretja.
 There, Sampras had a stomach bug and vomited during the fifth set, prompting a warning from the referee for delaying the match.
-He eventually won the fifth set in a tiebreak, 7–6^{(9–7)}.
+He eventually won the third set in a tiebreak, 7–6^{(9–7)}.

 In the draw for the tournament, there were accusations of American favoritism as world No. 3 Michael Chang, world No. 8 Andre Agassi, and world No. 9 Jim Courier (all Americans) were seeded above their ATP ranking at numbers 2, 6, and 8 respectively.
 Other top players were also seeded above their ranking, including world No. 6 Goran Ivanišević (seeded fourth) and world No. 7 Richard Krajicek (seeded fifth).
 Conversely, other players were seeded below their world ranking, including world No. 2 Thomas Muster (seeded third), world No. 5 Boris Becker (seeded sixth), and world No. 4 Yevgeny Kafelnikov (seeded seventh).
 Becker eventually withdrew from the tournament with an injury, and Kafelnikov withdrew from the tournament in protest of the seeding.

 This tournament marked the last major singles appearance of six-time major singles champion Stefan Edberg; he lost to Ivanišević in the quarterfinals.
 It was also the first appearance of future world No. 2 Tommy Haas, who lost to compatriot Michael Stich in the first round.